Factory Production

 Product = Concept("Product", identify_by={"name": String, "factory_name": String})Product.factory = Property(f"{Product} is produced by {Factory}")Product.rate = Property(f"{Product} has {Float:rate}")Product.profit = Property(f"{Product} has {Float:profit}")Product.demand = Property(f"{Product} has {Integer:demand}")2.
 Decision variables

-Each product gets a continuous variable bounded between 0 and its demand cap:
+Each product gets a continuous variable bounded between 0 and its demand cap.
+The demand cap is the variable’s upper bound (not a separate constraint), so its marginal surfaces later as the variable’s reduced cost:

 Customize this template